dgutman/ZeroFootPrintImageViewer_XnatView/README.md

 ### dcm2pnm is another dependency-- used to transcode the dcm files to something I can use on the web
 ### this is part of the dcmtk toolkit
-sudo apt-get install libdcmtk2
+sudo apt-get install libdcmtk2 sudo apt-get install php5-curl

+### must enable curl support in php as well
+#e CURL extension ext/curl is not installed or enabled in your PHP installation.
+Check the manual for information on how to install or enable CURL on your system.
+# on ubuntu
+sudo nano /etc/php5/apache2/php.ini
+ nano /etc/php5/apache2/php.ini
+[sudo] password for dagutman:
+dagutman@sideshowbob:~$ sudo apt-get install curl libcurl3 libcurl3-dev php5-curl
+Reading package lists...
+Done